-There is thus likely to be a swathe of claimants whose claims fail because of shortcomings in scientific and epidemiological data.
-No doubt some of those claims might otherwise be well-founded.
+Significant numbers of claims will undoubtedly fail because of shortcomings in scientific and epidemiological data.
+It is possible that some of those claims might otherwise be well-founded.

-However, those claimants who do get over the finish line will find a significant award of damages follows.
-By proving more than a “doubling of the risk”, a claimant demonstrates on the balance of probabilities that the defendant caused the cancer which in fact occurred and will recover damages in full: Novartis Grimsby Ltd at ; Department for Communities and Local Government v Blackmore EWCA Civ 1136 at .
+However, for the limited number of claimants who can establish a doubling of the risk, they demonstrate on the balance of probabilities that the defendant caused the cancer which in fact occurred and will recover damages in full: Novartis Grimsby Ltd at ; Department for Communities and Local Government v Blackmore EWCA Civ 1136 at .

 A further complication arises in cases of multiple exposures of the causative agent by different employers.
 As noted in Heneghan at [8-9], there are two aspects to proving causation – ‘what caused it’ and ‘who caused it’.
 Claimants in multiple agency cases, where the agencies operated in different ways, may overcome the ‘what’ question by demonstrating more than a doubling of the risk; however, the claimant who was exposed to the causative agent by multiple employers then faces the questions (i) from whom can they recover and (ii) what can be recovered from each?